Events

 Hook0 supports three payload content types:

-The payload is delivered exactly as received, with no transformation or re-serialization.
+The payload is delivered exactly as received, with no transformation.

 When sending JSON payloads via the API, the payload must be a JSON-encoded string, not a raw object.
 This ensures Hook0 forwards it exactly as provided.